53 Different Types of Beetles in Michigan

 The Scarites ground beetle is one of the most common beetles that can be found on the Gulf Islands National Seashore.

-Scarites ground beetles are only a few millimeters long and are typically brown or black with a shiny appearance.
+Scarite ground beetles are only a few millimeters long, typically brown or black, and have a shiny appearance.

-These types of beetle in Michigan feed on small invertebrates and live on the forest floor, where it lays their eggs under rocks, leaves, and logs.
+These types of beetle in Michigan feed on small invertebrates and live on the forest floor, where they lay their eggs under rocks, leaves, and logs.

-As an adult scarites ground beetle, you may find them burrowing into soft materials.
+As an adult scarites ground beetles, you may find them burrowing into soft materials.
 Such as sand or loose soil to feed on small animals such as worms or insects.

 14. Scarlet Lily Beetle